SonarSource/sonar-training-examples/security/README.md

 - Delete the project key **training:security** if it exists in SonarQube (to start from a scratch)
 - Run `mvn clean verify sonar:sonar` to re-create the project

-Project consists of a single class (training.security.Insecure.java) with a number of Vulnerabilities and Security Hotspots.
+Project consists of a single class (`training.security.Insecure.java`) with a number of Vulnerabilities and Security Hotspots.

+## Custom security configuration
-At the bottom of the class you see a bunch of custom methods that demonstrate custom injections.
+At the bottom of the class you see a bunch of methods that demonstrate custom injections.
-- The method without sanitization has an injection vulnerability
+- The method without sanitization (`doSomething()`) has an injection vulnerability
-- The method with custom sanitization has no vulnerability
+- The method with custom sanitization (`doSomethingSanitized()`) has no vulnerability